curiosity26/angular-material-bundle/README.md

 and rendered using the `$mdDialog` service.

 The `$http` service is used to make the request call and load the response.
-The `sf-dialog` directive overrides the `$http` service to pass the request header `X-Requested-With: XMLHttpRequest` in order to allow smarty to use `{% app.request.isXmlHttpRequest() %}`.
+The `sf-dialog` directive overrides the `$http` service to pass the request header `X-Requested-With: XMLHttpRequest` in order to allow twig to use `{% app.request.isXmlHttpRequest() %}`.

 ```twig